Studying successful customer engagement examples is a great way to work towards boosting brand loyalty.

 One of the top customer engagement examples that retail businesses can learn from is IKEA’s efforts to bring the in-store experience online.

 As IKEA’s Gillian Drakeford suggests, ‘people want human interaction… it’s what we’ve always done, but it’s enhanced by technology and expertise.’

 For example, with their mix of in-store/online appointments for kitchen planning, customers can engage with IKEA whenever suits them.

 What’s more, IKEA’s AR app Place now enables customers to virtually engage with the company’s online catalogue, allowing them to envisage how new furniture will fit into their homes.

-Digital customer engagement examples like these not only provide additional value for the customer, but they’ve also changed how customers shop online.
+Digital engagement examples like these not only provide additional value for the customer - they’ve also transformed how customers shop online.

 Takeaway: To learn from this customer engagement example, offer complimentary services that can help further market your products.
 Even a monthly email newsletter with advice or tips related to your product can be a great incentive.
 By providing your customers with free added value, you greatly improve your chances of achieving customer loyalty.

 Alongside the lessons learned from legacy brands like Fender and IKEA, we can also benefit from the customer engagement examples of industry disruptors.